jjharden/bayes_balance/README.md

 # Bayesian Bootstrap Falsification Framework for Observational Studies

 An R implementation for evaluating covariate balance using Bayesian bootstrap posterior distributions.
-Designed for matching and natural experiment settings in quantitative social science.
+Designed for matching, weighting, and natural experiment settings in quantitative social science.

 ## Overview